Wagner in Chicago Before Lyric

 Lyric Opera of Chicago gave its first performances in February of

-that time.
-Chicago, however, has enjoyed opera by resident companies
+from that time.
+Chicago, however, has enjoyed opera by resident

-both big and small.
-Opera was first heard in Chicago in July 1850.
+companies both big and small.
+Opera was first heard in Chicago in

-A group of singers came by boat from Milwaukee to perform La Sonnambula.
+July 1850.
+A group of singers came by boat from Milwaukee to perform

-The theater burned down the next night — with no
+La Sonnambula.
+The theater burned down the next night

-the Auditorium as the real beginning of opera in Chicago.
-[There
+the opening of the Auditorium as the real beginning of opera in Chicago.

-are several color photos of both the exterior and interior of the Auditorium
+[There are several color photos of both the exterior and interior

-Theater on the webpage of the Massenet Article which is linked above.]
+of the Auditorium Theater on the webpage of the Massenet Article which is

 Until 1910, opera in Chicago was given by touring companies.